Ann0404/Bioinformatics-internship/README.md

 ## **Welcome to the diary of an intern**
 This is the description of my four month journey at ICIPE
 ## **Vision**
-* To be a whole rounded bioinformatician.
+* To understand and apply the aspects of computational biology to the research on AMR genes with metagenomic data.
 ## **Mission**
 * To wholly embrace my training at ICIPE.
-* To participate in every aspect of my training.
+* To understand and apply python and R in
 * To identify mentors to guide me in this genomic journey.